VistianOpenSource/Birch/README.md

 ## Key Functionality

-* **Platform agnostic**-Not tied to either native platforms like Android/iOS or cross platform solutions like Xamarin Forms.
+* **Platform agnostic**-Not tied to native platforms like Android/iOS or cross platform solutions like Xamarin Forms.
-* **Familiarity**-Use the same control names, types, properties & events you are already using, no need to learn a new set of abstractions.
+* **Familiarity**-Use the same control names, types, properties & events you are already using, no new set of abstractions to learn.
-* **3rd party controls**-Easily onboarded with typically a minimal amount of additional code.
+* **3rd party controls**-Easily onboarded,often no additional code required.
-* **Composite components**-Greater code reuse.
+* **Composite components**-Greater code reuse, greater reliability.
-* **Responsive apps by default**-Majority of work occurs background threads;UI thread used only to apply changes.
+* **Responsive apps by default**-Majority of work occurs on background threads;UI thread used only to apply changes.
-* **Linker aware**-Full linking supported allowing for the smaller faster applications.
+* **Linker aware**-Full linking supported, allowing for smaller faster applications.
 * **Extensible**-Customizable behaviour of core functionality e.g. error handling, comparators etc.
-* **Logging**-Logging provided through Microsoft logging abstractions, plumb in your favour logging library.
+* **Logging**-Logging provided through Microsoft logging abstractions, carry on using your favour logging library.
 * **Performance Metrics**-Observe the inner workings of you User Interface.
 * **Separation of Concerns**-Use different user interface layouts on different platforms.

-See the Wiki for lots more information  [Wiki](https://github.com/VistianOpenSource/Birch/wiki).
+See the Wiki for more information  [Wiki](https://github.com/VistianOpenSource/Birch/wiki).

 ## Sample Usage